Free e-Newsletter

 U.S. Presidential nominees John McCain, Barack Obama on outsourcing, immigration, H1-B visas

-In this presidential election year, VentureOutsource.com catches up with Democratic and Republican 2008 U.S. presidential nominees Senator Barack Obama (D-Illinois) and Senator John McCain, (R-Arizona) on outsourcing, immigration, and H1-B visas.
+Earlier this year, VentureOutsource.com attempted to present interview questions to the 2008 U.S. presidential candidates, Senator Barack Obama (D-Illinois) and Senator John McCain, (R-Arizona), on outsourcing, immigration, and H1-B visas.

-VentureOutsource.com, an authoritative resource for outsourcing and offshoring, presented three identical questions to the leading presidential primary party candidates.
+VentureOutsource.com, an authoritative resource for outsourcing and offshoring, presented three identical questions to the leading presidential candidates.

-Each candidate's response, for all three questions, is limited to a total word count of 2,500 words.
+Each candidate’s response, for all three questions, was to have been limited to a total word count of 2,500 words.

 BarackObamaJohnMcCain Senator Barack Obama (D-Illinois)